Bromley Common, Bromley

 A bus garage opened in 1924 and another phase of expansion later in the decade necessitated more school building.
 To the west, the Norman family preserved the grounds of the Rookery until the army took over the house during the Second World War.

 The Rookery burned down in 1946 while still under military occupation, after which green-belt legislation prevented development and ensured that much of this area has remained open space.
-Bromley technical college was built on the Rookery’s site in 1965 and this has since become the main campus of Bromley college of further and higher education.
+Bromley technical college was built on the Rookery’s site in 1965 and this has since become the largest of the London South East Colleges’ campuses.
 The isolation hospital, later a geriatric care facility, was demolished and replaced by housing in the mid-1980s.
 Oakley House has become a Masonic hall that also serves as a conference, banqueting and wedding venue.

 Across the road from the college, Asprey Homes and Barratt subsidiary Ward Homes laid out Trinity Village from 2010.
 The development replaced a company sports ground and was vainly opposed by Bromley council.